 | Area | Description | Example Applications |

-| Quantum Computing | Qubit-based processors | Cryptography, AI |
+| Quantum Computing | It is qubit-based processors | Cryptography, AI |

-| Quantum Communication | Secure data transmission | Quantum internet |
+| Quantum Communication | It secure data transmission | Quantum internet |

-| Quantum Sensing | Ultra-precise measurement | Medical imaging |
+| Quantum Sensing | Help in ultra-precise measurement | Medical imaging |

-| Quantum Materials | Exotic material design | Superconductors |
+| Quantum Materials | It exotic material design | Superconductors |

-| Quantum Photonics | Light-based quantum systems | Fiber networks |
+| Quantum Photonics | It is light-based quantum systems | Fiber networks |

 What is Quantum Computing Engineering